oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 #### get_subresource

-Retrieve the record of the organization a specific product record belongs to.
+Retrieve a record of the organization a specific product record belongs to.

 #### get_relationship